machfive

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description provides clear context on when to use this tool: 'Useful for browsing past batches, checking what's in progress, or finding a list_id to export.'
-It implies usage scenarios but does not explicitly state when not to use it or name alternatives among siblings, such as 'list_campaigns' for a different resource type.
+It provides clear context on when to use the tool: for browsing past batches, checking progress, or finding a list_id to export.
+It does not explicitly name alternatives or exclusions, but the use cases imply when it's appropriate, which earns a 4 rather than a 5.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.